SentenceSense/docs/005-skills.md

 1.What is your name?
 Tsz Hang Ng
 2.In general, how well can you code?
-Pick one of “real good,” “pretty good,” “okay,” or “not at all.”
+Pick one of ï¿½real good,ï¿½ ï¿½pretty good,ï¿½ ï¿½okay,ï¿½ or ï¿½not at all.ï¿½
 Not at all/okay
 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of “lots and lots,” “a couple times,” “once,” “never,” or “I never even heard of this thing.”
+For each language or framework, pick one of ï¿½lots and lots,ï¿½ ï¿½a couple times,ï¿½ ï¿½once,ï¿½ ï¿½never,ï¿½ or ï¿½I never even heard of this thing.ï¿½
 I have never used Ruby on Rails, Javascript.
 And I have some Python experience.
 4.To contribute fully to the project, what do you need to learn?
 Ruby on Rails and JavaScript.